Advanced Command Line Tutorial¶

-Many command line tools are designed to operate on files, and by default they won’t work if you try to use them at folders (directories).
-For example, if you try and copy a folder with
+Many command line tools are designed to operate on files, and by default they won’t work if you try to use them on folders (directories).
+For example, if you try to copy a folder with

 cp, you’ll get the following error:

 ➜ cp a_folder ~/desktop cp: a_folder is a directory (not copied).

 To get tools that only work on files to work on folders, we use the

 r stands for “recursive,” and basically it says “do what I’m asking you to do to this directory to every file in this directory.”